brucemcpherson/unit/README.md

 # Test runner for apps script

-This is a test runner along the lines of ava, but for Apps Script.
-Not wonderful for Node - use ava, but if you are developing apps script on Node with clasp, you can write tests using this and use the same code with no changes on Apps Script.
+This is a test runner along the lines of ava (but more primitive),for Apps Script but ported to Node.
+If you are developing Apps Script on Node with clasp, you can write tests using this and push the same code with (almost) no changes on Apps Script.

+Apps script library id is
+''''
+1zOlHMOpO89vqLPe5XpC-wzA9r5yaBkWt_qFjKqFNsIZtNJ-iUjBYDt-x
+''''

 ## install